anish0913/clicky-game/README.md

 # React Clicky Game

-This is react memomry game.
+This is react memory game.
 Users must test their memory by clicking each image once but dont click the same image twice!

 Local Setup